View of Praia Ursa from the path from Cabo da Roca

 Cabo da Roca, known for its dramatic cliffs and as the westernmost point of continental Europe, serves as a stunning starting point for the hike to Praia da Ursa.
 To begin your adventure, make your way to Cabo da Roca.
 To get to Cabo da Roca:

 • By car, it is about 45 minutes from Lisbon, 30 minutes from Cascais, and 15-20 minutes from Sintra.
 Parking at Cabo da Roca is free.
+Before reserving your rental car, be sure to check out the top tips for renting a car in Portugal!

 • By public transport from Lisbon, take the train to Sintra, then transfer to a short bus ride to Cabo da Roca.